rloutlaw/JavaSDKDocs/outlawSDKDocs/ecilpse.md

 ### Create a service principal

 Create a service principal to let your application authenticate with without using your account.
-Service principals let you manage your application access separately from your actual user accounts and identities.
+Service principals let you manage application access separately from your actual user accounts and identities.

 2. Log in using the Azure CLI 2.0 with `az login`.